Brazzaville: History

 The Berlin Conference of 1884 placed French control over this area on an official footing.
 The city became the capital of the French Congo in 1904.
 It continued as capital when French Equatorial Africa was founded in 1910, as a federation of French colonial states: it included Gabon, the Central African Republic, and Chad until 1960.
 From 1910 to 1915 the major municipal buildings were constructed, including a courthouse and headquarters for the Banque de l'AEF and Institut Pasteur.

 In 1934, the Congo–Ocean Railway opened, linking Brazzaville with the Atlantic port of Pointe-Noire and bypassing the rapids on the Congo River.
 Construction of the railway resulted in the deaths of more than 17,000 Africans, and the people revolted against the French in 1928.

 During World War II, Brazzaville and the rest of French Equatorial Africa remained beyond the control of Vichy France, which served the Nazi occupation.
-The city served as the capital of France Libre from 1940 to 1943.
+The city served as the capital of Free France from 1940 to 1943.
 In 1944, Brazzaville hosted a meeting of the French resistance forces and representatives of France's African colonies.
 The resulting Brazzaville Declaration represented an attempt to redefine the relationship between France and its African colonies.

 Until the 1960s, the city was divided into European (the centre of the city) and African sections (Poto-Poto, Bacongo, and Makélékélé).
-In 1980, it became a "commune," separated from the surrounding Pool Department and divided into nine "arrondissements" (boroughs) along the French model of administration.
+In 1980, it became a "commune" separated from the surrounding Pool Department and divided into nine "arrondissements" along the French model of administration.

 Since the late 20th century, the city has frequently been a staging ground for wars, including internal conflicts between rebel and government forces.
 It has been a base of conflicts between forces of the Republic of the Congo, the Democratic Republic of the Congo (DRC), and Angola.
 During the 1990s, civil wars resulted in thousands of civilian deaths here and forced hundreds of thousands of refugees to flee the city.

 More recently thousands of people leaving the DRC have made their way to Brazzaville; the local United Nations force and the DRC government have accused the city of deporting thousands of these refugees.

 In April 2016 fighting occurred between police and local militia units, with at least 18 people killed.